 Do you want to turn Access database into web application?
 So, that you can run and browse it from anywhere and from any device you want?
-Well this idea is high in trend to use web-based application rather than just using the platform-specific applications.
+Well, this idea is high in trend to use the web-based applications rather than just using the platform-specific applications.

 So, let’s explore some best options to convert Access database into web app.